vlang/v/doc/docs.md

 ## Conditional compilation

-`$` is a prefix to indicate a conditional compilation operation.

 ### Compile time code

+`$` is a prefix to indicate a operation evaluated on compile time.

 #### $if
 ```v